Paramasivan Fathima: Theatrical

 Paramasivan Fathima released in theatres on 6 June 2025.

 Home media

 Paramasivan Fathima is set to be premiered on Aha on 4 July 2025.

 Reception

-Abhinav Subramanian of The Times of India gave 1.5/5 stars and wrote "The film drags you through 140 minutes of village squabbling only to resolve everything with supernatural intervention [...]
+The Times of India gave 1.5/5 stars and wrote "Just when you thought Kollywood had exhausted its quota of caste-and-religion films, along comes Paramasivan Fathima to prove there's always room for one more."
+It criticized the screenplay and likened the execution to "watching grown adults argue over whose imaginary friend is stronger" and noted "The film drags you through 140 minutes of village squabbling only to resolve everything with supernatural intervention [...]
 Paramasivan Fathima is the kind of film that thinks adding ghosts to rural conflicts automatically makes them interesting.
 It doesn't."
-Akshay Kumar of Cinema Express gave 1.5/5 stars and wrote "Unfortunately, the film has no redeeming factors, either in the performances or the screenplay front, even keeping aside the propaganda.
-It is a contest between bad cinematic language and the worst political message."